-Per the Law of Attraction, you attract relationships that mirror back to you the vibrations of negative toxic emotions and limiting beliefs that you have not healed.
+Per the Law of Attraction love, you attract relationships that mirror back to you the vibrations of negative toxic emotions, limiting beliefs and fears that you have not healed.
 Your ex-partner is just a mirror of parts of you that are waiting to be healed.

 Who broke your heart and left you heartbroken?

 The answer to this question goes beyond the name of your ex-spouse or ex-girlfriend or ex-boyfriend.
-The “who” in this context is the soup of vibrational broadcast made up by your non-beneficial beliefs and toxic emotions.
+The “who” in this context is the soup of vibrational broadcast made up by your fears, non-beneficial programs (beliefs) and toxic emotions.

-Our relationships are mirrors reflecting back to us beliefs and emotions that we have suppressed.
-Most often, these beliefs and emotions are buried in our unconscious mind.
+Our relationships are mirrors reflecting back to us our programs (beliefs) and emotions that are buried in our subconscious mind.

 The non-beneficial beliefs and toxic emotions are parts of you that your ex-partner played out.
 Our relationships are mirrors of hidden parts of us.